isabella232/lke-plugin-csv-importer/README.md

 ## Use the plugin

-1. Choose your CSV file and click the Upload button
+1. Choose your CSV file and click the Upload button.
+You can get one of the following errors:

+   **a.
+No source key defined in URL**

+   **b.
+No headers provided**:
+   Your CSV file starts with an empty line

+   **c.
+Header value is empty**:
+   One or more header values have no content

+   **d.
+Missing values in records: 1, 4~7, 9, ...**:
+   Some records have less columns than the headers

+   **e.
+Too many values in records: 1, 4~7, 9, ...**:
+   Some records have more columns than the headers

 2. Specify if you are uploading nodes or edges

 ![](readme_assets/choosetype.png)